 And He said to them, “It is enough.”

-Why did Jesus command His disciples to get two swords and how are we to interpret this passage in light of Jesus' other teaching on the topics of physical warfare in passages like the Sermon on the Mt.?
+Why did Jesus command His disciples to get thier swords and how are we to interpret this passage in light of Jesus' other teaching on the topics of physical warfare in passages like the Sermon on the Mt.?

 A two part discussion of Jesus' contrastive teaching in the Sermon on the Mt. regarding the Sixth Commandment and His New Law.